Who Is Jaime Herrera Beutler? Republican Suggests That Donald Trump Sided With Mob During Capitol Attack

-Jaime Herrera Beutler could soon be taking center stage at Donald Trump’s impeachment trial, with Democrats honing in on her claims that the now-former president appeared to side with the mob attacking the U.S. Capitol last month.
+Jaime Herrera Beutler could soon be taking center stage at Donald Trump’s impeachment trial, with Democrats honing in on her suggestion that the now-former president appeared to side with the mob attacking the U.S. Capitol last month.

-Democrats voted early on Saturday to open debate about calling witnesses at the impeachment trial, with the House managers saying they intended to call Herrera Beutler to recount her conversation with House Minority Leader Kevin McCarthy about his heated phone call with Trump as the attack was taking place.
+Democrats voted early on Saturday to open debate about calling witnesses at the impeachment trial, with the House managers saying they intended to call Herrera Beutler to recount her conversation with House Minority Leader Kevin McCarthy about his heated phone call with Trump as the attack took place.

-Herrera Beutler Suggested That Trump Sided With The Mob
+Herrera Beutler Suggested Trump Sided With The Mob

-As the New York Times noted, the Washington Republican made waves on Friday when she released a statement recounting the phone call that took place as the attack unfolded.
-By her account, he sided with the rioters and pushed back when McCarthy asked him to speak out publicly to tell them to stop the attack.
+As The New York Times noted, the Washington state Republican made waves on Friday when she released a statement recounting the phone call that took place as the attack unfolded.
+By her account, Trump sided with the rioters and pushed back when McCarthy asked him to speak out publicly to tell them to stop.

-She claimed that Trump told McCarthy that the mob attacking the building were “more upset about the election than you are.”
+She claimed Trump told McCarthy the mob attacking the building was “more upset about the election than you are.”

 In the statement, she also called on those around Trump at the time to come forward to confirm her account.